Head-to-Head · Updated May 2026

 Australia

 Australia's cities are genuinely excellent and deserve significant portions of any Australian itinerary rather than being treated as mere arrival points for nature trips.
-Sydney has one of the world's great natural harbours — the Opera House and Harbour Bridge framing Circular Quay is an image so familiar it risks feeling less than it is, and then you arrive and it is more.
+Sydney has one of the world's great natural harbours, the Opera House and Harbour Bridge framing Circular Quay is an image so familiar it risks feeling less than it is, and then you arrive and it is more.
 Bondi Beach is 15 minutes from the CBD.
 The Blue Mountains are 90 minutes west.
 The Northern Beaches stretch 30km north of the city in a series of surf beaches and national parks.
 Sydney's food scene, fuelled by immigration from across Asia and the Middle East, is extraordinary.
-Melbourne is consistently ranked among the world's most liveable cities — its laneway café culture (the flat white was invented in Melbourne, a claim contested by Wellington), the NGV (National Gallery of Victoria) with its permanent collection of Asian and international art, the Melbourne Cricket Ground (holding 100,000 people on a big day), the Queen Victoria Market, and a restaurant scene that rivals any city in Asia-Pacific, make it exceptionally rewarding for a 3–4 day city stay.
-Brisbane, Perth, and Adelaide each add their own character and gateway function for surrounding natural attractions.
-Australia's cities are a destination in themselves, not just transit hubs.
+Melbourne is consistently ranked among the world's most liveable cities, its laneway café culture (the flat white was invented in Melbourne, a claim contested by Wellington), the NGV (National Gallery of Victoria), the Melbourne Cricket Ground (100,000 people on a big day), the Queen Victoria Market, and a restaurant scene that rivals any city in Asia-Pacific, make it exceptionally rewarding for a 3 to 4 day city stay.
+Brisbane, Perth and Adelaide each add their own character.
+Australia's cities are a destination in themselves.

 Round 5